pjsvis/angular-gilt/README.md

 ## Installation

-Clone and runweb-server.js using nodeJs
+Clone the repo and run web-server.js using nodeJs

+##Notes
 web-server.js has been patched to allow *.htm extensions

+The gilt-js-api.js file has been included in lib/gilt for reference